AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-4.md

 <!--- AC-691-->

-*  {{ site.data.var.ce }} no longer throws this error when a shopper adds a billing address that is missing a street field: `Uncaught TypeError: Unable to process binding "text: function(){return currentBillingAddress().street.join(', ') }”`.
+*  Magento Open Source no longer throws this error when a shopper adds a billing address that is missing a street field: `Uncaught TypeError: Unable to process binding "text: function(){return currentBillingAddress().street.join(', ') }"`.
 [GitHub-33826](https://github.com/magento/magento2/issues/33826)

 <!--- AC-1625-->

-*  {{ site.data.var.ce }} no longer throws a console error during checkout in stores from which the mini cart has been removed.
+*  Magento Open Source no longer throws a console error during checkout in stores from which the mini cart has been removed.
 [GitHub-34513](https://github.com/magento/magento2/issues/34513)

 <!--- AC-691-->

 *  Checkout no longer fails at the payment stage when the billing address is missing street field values or the street field value is not an array.
-Previously, checkout failed with this error: `Uncaught TypeError: Unable to process binding "text: function(){return currentBillingAddress().street.join(', ') }”`.
+Previously, checkout failed with this error: `Uncaught TypeError: Unable to process binding "text: function(){return currentBillingAddress().street.join(', ') }"`.
 [GitHub-33826](https://github.com/magento/magento2/issues/33826)

 <!--- ACP2E-10-->

-*  {{ site.data.var.ce }} now correctly calculates discounts when two cart rules are applied to an order that meet these conditions: one cart rule is applied with a coupon code and a **Fixed price on whole cart**  condition and the second cart price rule has no coupon and a **Percent of product price discount** condition.
+*  Magento Open Source now correctly calculates discounts when two cart rules are applied to an order that meet these conditions: one cart rule is applied with a coupon code and a **Fixed price on whole cart**  condition and the second cart price rule has no coupon and a **Percent of product price discount** condition.
 Previously, the relevant algorithm could not properly split the discount proportionally among cart products when a previous cart rule had already applied a discount on some products.

 <!--- ACP2E-22-->